elliotperviz/cmms/md/C01_02/README.md

   ```
   Check the standard output, did the simulation finish correctly?

   You should see an "ERROR" message, related to lost atoms.
 This means that the timestep is too large to properly capture the dynamics.
-We should therefore reduce the size of the timestep by editing `heat.in` and setting
+We should therefore reduce the timestep back to its previous setting by editing `heat.in` (e.g. with `vim`) and setting
   ```bash
   ### MD run #############
   timestep        1.0
   ```

-  And run LAMMPS again:
+  Then run LAMMPS again:
   ```bash
   lmp -in heat.in
   ```

-  Follow the output in the terminal.
+  Follow the output in the terminal, and check to see that the simulation completes properly withour errors.
 You should see the thermodynamic variables printed at each timestep.
 We customise the thermodynamic output in the "output definition" section of the input file (check this!).
 In particular, we chose the different output columns, which correspond to (from left to right):
   Time, Total energy, Potential energy, Kinetic energy, Temperature, Pressure

   Once the simulation is finished, view the output files: